Skip to Content

-How to Make a Egg and Sausage Quiche:
+How to Make an Egg and Sausage Quiche:

 1. Preheat the oven to 375ºF, and place the pie crust in a 9-inch pie dish.

-2. Poke holes in the pie crust, and bake it for 10 minutes.
-Remove the pie crust from the oven, and allow it to cool.
+2. Poke holes in the crust, and bake it for 10 minutes.
+Remove the crust from the oven, and allow it to cool.

-3. While the pie crust bakes, cook the sausage over medium heat until no pink remains.
+1. While the crust bakes, cook the sausage in a large skillet over medium heat until no pink remains.

-4. Add the onion, and continue to cook until soft.
+2. Add the white onions, and continue to cook until soft.
 Drain excess grease, and set aside.

-5. In a large bowl, whisk together the eggs, milk, sour cream, salt, and pepper.
+1. In a large bowl, whisk together the eggs, milk, sour cream, salt, and black pepper.
 Stir in the cooled sausage and cheese.

-6. Transfer the mixture to the pie crust, and bake for 25 to 30 minutes or until the center is set.
+1. Transfer the egg mixture to the pie crust, and bake for 25 to 30 minutes or until the center is set and the crust is golden brown.

 Sausage Quiche Tips and Variations: